sajoy/code102/notes/vi_practice.md

 * four

 #### Find, delete and add text at cursor
-position the cursor at `East` by typing `/East` and pressing enter.
+position the cursor at `West` by typing `/West` and pressing enter.
 Press `n` until you're at the incorrect word.
 Delete the word by typing `dw`.
 Then press `i` and enter the proper descriptor.

-Code Fellows PDX is located on the East side of the river.
+Code Fellows PDX is located on the West side of the river.

 ####